top of page

 Here are some examples of questions we might explore:

 Body: What effect do you and your partner have on each other's bodies?
+Are you able to use your embodied mind to help regulate your partner's experience.
 How does your relationship support your physical needs for affection, and how to increase mutual intimacy and pleasure at the body level?

 Speech: How do you and your partner use speech (or communication) to attune to each other's feelings and needs, and work out differences?